kmfrick/Uni_Notes/README.md

 # College_Notes
-These are LaTeX source files for the notes I wrote for some of my college courses.
+These are LaTeX source files for the notes I wrote for some of my university courses.

 Included courses are, for the University of Bologna:
 - 28020 - Operating Systems T (A.Y.
 2018-2019)